-Babies are generally very fidgety, and it is quite common for them to fall off a bed while napping or sleeping.
-If this happens, it is essential to assess the situation calmly and to look carefully for signs of injury.
+It is quite common for babies to fall off a bed while napping or sleeping, as they are generally very fidgety.
+If this happens, a person should assess the situation calmly and look carefully for signs of injury.

 Even though it can be frightening, a fall from a bed does not usually cause any serious harm.
 However, injuries are possible, so caregivers should be aware of signs indicating that a baby needs a medical check after a fall.